Frequently Asked Questions

 - When going through Customs abroad, officials may scrutinize prescription medication.
 Carry your prescriptions in original containers and a letter from your physician on letterhead explaining the medical necessity and treatment.
 Travelers have been arrested for "smuggling" ordinary quantities of medication in other than the original containers.

 - Medications that are legal and readily available in the U.S. may be considered illegal, require a prescription, or prior authorization from your host country to be allowed in the country.
-Remember to find out whether your prescription medication is available and legal at your destination.
+Remember to find out whether your prescription medication is available and legal in your destination.
 The U.S. embassy website of your destination country is a good place to start.
 If your medication isn't legal or available, consult with your health care provider about the suitability of alternative medications.

 - If you're taking a psychotropic drug, you must be stable on your medication before starting your study abroad experience.
 Medically stable means that no changes in your symptoms are foreseen or expected.
 Discuss proper medication management with your doctor.